UD-Math-Data-Science-1/notes/_sources/network/small-world.md

 print(f"average degree is {kbar:.3f}")
 ```

-This graph is far from complete: the average degree of 9.9 is a far cry from 7,125.
 Computing the distances between all pairs of nodes in this graph would take a rather long time, so we will estimate the average distance by sampling.

 ```{code-cell} ipython3
 :tags: []